vl4ds/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 ===========================  ===========================================================================================
 **Name**                     **Function**
 ---------------------------  -------------------------------------------------------------------------------------------
-capability.capabilityName    Prompts for all the devices that match the specified capability.
+cacapability.capabilityName  Prompts for all the devices that match the specified capability.
                              See the *Preferences Reference* column of the `capabilities <https://graph.api.smartthings.com/ide/doc/capability>`__ table for possible values. device.deviceTypeName        Prompts for all devices of the specified type.